bartweber/ds18b20/README.md

 > version of the embedded-hal crate.

-This device uses the 1-wire protocol, and requires using the [one-wire-hal](https://github.com/bartweber/one-wire-hal) crate for the 1-wire bus.
+This device uses the 1-wire protocol, and requires using the [one-wire-hal](https://github.com/bartweber/one-wire-hal) and implementation for the 1-wire bus.

 ## Quick Start